Futurama: Worlds of Tomorrow

-Futurama: Worlds of Tomorrow is a freemium mobile game for iOS and Android, based on the American animated series Futurama.
-It was released on June 29, 2017 and features stories written by writers from the TV series with the show's original cast voicing their respective characters.
+Futurama: Worlds of Tomorrow was a freemium mobile game for iOS and Android, based on the American animated sitcom series Futurama.
+It was released on June 29, 2017 and featured stories written by writers from the TV series with the show's original cast voicing their respective characters.

-On March 9, 2023, it was announced Futurama: Worlds of Tomorrow will be closing on April 20, 2023.
+On March 9, 2023, it was announced that Futurama: Worlds of Tomorrow would be shutting down on April 20, 2023.
+On April 20th, the servers were officially closed and the game became unplayable.

 Story

 After the Hypnotoad mesmerizes Professor Farnsworth into ordering the Planet Express crew to make a "delivery" to the amphibian homeworld Amphibios 9, the Hypnotoad tears through timespace to an alternate universe, bringing a female Hypnotoad to the current universe.
 This scatters the universe and all its inhabitants except for Fry and Nibbler.
 With the help of Nibbler, Fry must help put the universe back together and save his friends, particularly Leela, rebuilding New New York and bringing back key sought-out characters along the way.